 When we visited, the water in the upper terraces had been shut down, as happens periodically to preserve the natural section of the pools.
 Luckily, the azure pools of the rest of the mountain (the artificial ones) remain in business continually for the enjoyment of the thousands of tourists who arrive every day.

 Just how popular is Pamukkale?
-In 2014, it was one of the top tourist attractions in Turkey, bringing in over 2.2 million visitors from around the world and earning over 38 million Turkish Liras.
+In 2014, it was one of the top tourist attractions in Turkey (right up there with Hagia Sophia and the Blue Mosque), bringing in over 2.2 million visitors from around the world and earning over 38 million Turkish Liras.
 How sheepish do I feel that I’d never even heard of the place before?!

 In fact, Pamukkale is almost one-of-a-kind, as hardly any similar travertine pools exist in the world.
 There is apparently one set in Huanglong China, but according to an article in Slate, the other formation that was in New Zealand was destroyed by a volcano.